-Over the past decade my work has focused on independent filmmaking, teaching media studies and production, and doing communications and community engagement primarily for arts and cultural organizations.
-By day I work as the Program Director at the Leeway Foundation, a foundation that funds individual women and trans artists in the Philadelphia using art as a tool for social change.
+My work has focused on independent filmmaking, teaching media studies and production, and doing communications and community engagement primarily for arts and cultural organizations.
+By day I work as the Program Director at the Leeway Foundation, a foundation that funds individual women and trans artists in the Philadelphia area using art as a tool for social change.
 I love: to watch TV and films (especially sci fi and fantasy), eat, cook, write, read, sew, this handsome guy and the preschooler we’re keeping alive together.
 I’m dedicated to: my Vipassana meditation practice (16 years), Philadelphia (20 years), and supporting the work of emerging artists.
 I’ve recently made a latebloomer life shift away from film and video to focus on DJing, starting a new journey as an apprentice.

 A More Formal Bio